2021 was the year of realignment.

-I stopped getting caught up in the hustle energy; that insidious conditioning of our society and culture, and its never-ending drive for “more, bigger, faster”.
+I stopped myself from getting caught in the hustle & grind energy that came from the insidious conditioning underpinning our society and culture — its never-ending thirst for “more, bigger, and faster”.

-I had finally let go of the toxic achievement mindset that has overshadowed my life, as I recorrected my old habits of mowing down goals with intensity.
+I had finally learned to let go of the toxic achievement mindset that has overshadowed my life by correcting my old habits of always wanting to mow down goals with intensity.

-As I asked myself “Who am I becoming?”, the lesson from The Tortoise and the Hare kept appearing in the corners of my mind…
+When I asked myself “Who am I becoming?”, the lesson from The Tortoise and the Hare kept surfacing in the corners of my mind…

 “Slow and steady wins the race.”

-The catalyst that changed the game for me, and helped me do the work I needed to do to realign myself was learning about my human design as an Advisor.
-Human Design deepened my understanding of how I’m designed to best operate as a human being in this noisy, materialistic world.
+The catalyst that helped me to continue to do the self work I needed was learning about my human design and finding out that I’m designed from birth as an Advisor.
+Human Design deepened my understanding of how I’m designed to best use my energy and operate in the material world.

-It’s the best body of work I’ve ever come across that gave me the knowledge I needed to really understand why I am the way I am, why I’ve done what I’ve done and what I can do to move through life with more ease, flow and abundance.
+It’s the best body of work I’ve ever come across that gave me the knowledge I needed to really understand the core of “what” I am in the world.
+I was able to start understanding why I am the way I am, why I’ve done what I’ve done in the past, and what I can do to move through work and life with more ease, flow and abundance.

-Because I was blown away by the accuracy, depth and nuances that no other personality assessment tools were able to provide me, I decided to study BG5 so I can integrate this work into what I do for clients in the future.
+Because I was blown away by the accuracy, depth and nuances that no other personality assessment tools were able to provide me, I decided to study the BG5 Foundation Course in order to integrate this work into my own work for clients.

-As a result of being patient with myself, a new business and career direction I’m excited about has emerged.
+As a result of being patient with myself, a new career and business direction has emerged.